khueue/ducc/report/ass3/report_ass3.md

     cat suite/quiet/semantic/s01.c | lexer | parser | analyzer

-If the source file doesn't contain any semantic errors, the analyzer will (hopefully) output the abstract syntax tree to standard output.
+If the source file is semantically correct, the analyzer will output output the abstract syntax tree to standard output.
-If the source file contains at least one semantic error, the analyzer will (hopefully) output the first error to standard output.
+If the source file contains at least one semantic error, the analyzer will output the first error to standard output.

 ### Single-Step Compilation